McCartney (album): Morgan Studios, February 1970

-In February, authors Allan Kozinn and Adrian Sinclair note in their book The McCartney Legacy Volume 1: 1969-73, McCartney worked between EMI Studios and Morgan Studios in London.
-On 16 February, McCartney took his Studer tapes to Morgan Studios, in the north-west London suburb of Willesden, in order to copy all the four-track recordings onto eight-track tape, to allow for further overdubbing.
-Keen to maintain secrecy about the project, McCartney worked at Morgan under the pseudonym "Billy Martin".
+On 12 February, McCartney took his Studer tapes to Morgan Studios, in the north-west London suburb of Willesden, in order to copy all the four-track recordings onto eight-track tape, to allow for further overdubbing.
+To maintain the project's secrecy, McCartney worked at Morgan under the pseudonym "Billy Martin".
 By this point, he had also taped "Junk" and "Teddy Boy" at Cavendish Avenue, two songs he began writing during the Beatles' 1968 visit to India and had rehearsed with the band in January 1969.
 The other recordings transferred to eight-track included "Glasses" – a sound effects piece featuring "wineglasses played at random", in McCartney's description – and "Singalong Junk", an instrumental version of "Junk" to which he now added a strings part played on a Mellotron.
 Among other overdubs on these eight-track mixes, McCartney supplied a vocal to the previously instrumental "Oo You".

-While at Morgan on February 19, he also taped "Hot as Sun", a "Polynesian-influenced" instrumental dating from the late 1950s, according to author Bruce Spizer, and "Kreen-Akrore", which Sounes describes as an "experimental percussion track".
-Recorded on 18 February, "Kreen-Akrore" was McCartney's attempt to sonically describe a hunt by the Kreen-Akrore tribespeople of the Brazilian Amazon, after he had watched Adrian Cowell's documentary, The Tribe That Hides From Man, on their way of life.
+While at Morgan, he also taped "Hot as Sun", a "Polynesian-influenced" instrumental dating from the late 1950s, according to author Bruce Spizer, and "Kreen-Akrore", which Sounes describes as an "experimental percussion track".
+Recorded on 15 February, "Kreen-Akrore" was McCartney's attempt to describe sonically a hunt by the Kreen-Akrore tribespeople of the Brazilian Amazon, after he had watched an ATV documentary on their way of life.
 Amid musical interludes featuring electric guitar, organ and piano, McCartney used a bow and arrow he purchased at the Knightsbridge department store Harrods, according to engineer Robin Black.
 The latter was among the few people who knew that McCartney was making a solo album.
 Linda contributed the breathing and animal-like sounds, with McCartney, on "Kreen-Akrore".